coderefinery/installation/content/conda.md

 (conda)=

-# Miniconda or Anaconda
+# Miniconda

-Anaconda (or miniconda) is a complete Python distribution that lets you create isolated **environments** that don't affect anything else.
+Miniconda (and Anaconda, too) is a complete Python distribution that lets you create isolated **environments** that don't affect anything else.
 **conda** is the tool that manages these environments.